 National Palliative Care Week 2021 takes place in Australia from Sunday 23rd May until Saturday 29th May.
 It’s seeking to raise awareness around the benefits of quality palliative care and how it’s not just about end-of-life care.

 Palliative care doesn’t start at the very end of life.
 According to the Western NSW Public Health Network, there are 5 phases of palliative care.
-In initial stages, a primary health professional will usually support you.
+In the initial stages, a primary health professional will usually support you.
 This might be a general practitioner and/ or a nurse who does home visits.
 This is referred to as the stable phase, whereby symptoms are controlled with medications and other comfort measures.
-A current care plan that’s frequently updated will ensure quality of life throughought the phases.
+A current care plan that’s frequently updated will ensure quality of life throughout the phases.

 During the stable phase, future planning occurs so that when existing problems worsen or new symptoms arise, there is a plan.
 When this occurs and a person’s health becomes unstable, there’s often emergency care required, and a new plan of care needs to be established.

-This deteriorating phase impacts on the current delivery of care.
+This deteriorating phase impacts the current delivery of care.
 A multidisciplinary team of health professionals work to ensure quality of life.
 According to the Australian Government Department of Health, the team includes the following: Doctors, nurses, social workers, physiotherapists, speech pathologists and occupational therapists.
 Volunteers will also assist, as well as counsellors and psychologists.

 Finally, the bereavement phase begins once the person has passed away.
 The provision of bereavement support to the person’s family and their carers is complex.
-Professionals that will support you during the bereavement phase include nurses, psychologists, psychiatrists, social works, and counsellors.
+Professionals that will support you during the bereavement phase include nurses, psychologists, psychiatrists, social workers, and counsellors.
 Pastoral care will also be provided if that’s what you’re needing at the time.

 Dying to Talk is an initiative of Palliative Care Australia.
 It’s about starting the conversations surrounding illness, care needs, death, and bereavement.
 Talking with people of all ages about your wishes is important.
-Dying to Talk state that “early conversations can improve the delivery of culturally appropriate and person-centred care.
+Dying to Talk states that “early conversations can improve the delivery of culturally appropriate and person-centred care.
 With more conversations comes better support for people nearing the end of life, and their loved ones.”

 Finally, the theme for this National Palliative Care Week 2021 is “Palliative Care…It’s more than you think.”
 Its aim is to raise awareness about quality palliative care and its many facets.
 Talk with your loved ones and don’t be afraid to start the conversation surrounding illness, dying, and bereavement.